davidmreed/davidmreed.github.io/_drafts/circleci-sfdx-multiple-org-shapes.md

 Org definition files live in the `config` directory in a DX project.
 When you create a scratch org, you provide a definition file with the `-f` switch; you're free to add multiple definition files to your repository.

+Note that we're not here discussing the Org Shape feature, which is currently in pilot.
+Once Org Shape becomes publicly available, more capabilities will become available for defining and creating types of environment.

 ## Define Jobs in CircleCI

+Each organization definition we want to test against is represented as a `job` entry in the CircleCI `config.yml`.

+    version: 2
+    jobs:
+      - org-definition-one
+      - org-definition-two

 ## Complete the Process with CircleCI Workflow

+The final step is to create a `workflow` entry in `config.yml`.
+The workflow ties together the different build jobs and expresses any dependencies between them.
+Lacking dependencies, the jobs will run in parallel, using as many containers as you have available.

+    workflows:
+      version: 2
+      test_and_static:
+        jobs:
+          - build-enterprise
+          - build-developer
+          - static-analysis

+Here, we define three jobs - one each for the two org definitions against which we want to test, and a third job for our PMD static analysis (see [PMD post FIXME]()).
+When we push to Git, CircleCI will initiate these three jobs in parallel.
+Each will succeed or fail individually, and you'll get status indicators in GitHub for each job.

+FIXME: screenshot

+The workflow as a whole shows success or failure aggregated from its component jobs, and you can rerun the entire workflow or individual failed jobs as needed.